unibas-bmc/LargeVolumeTransformix/README.md

 # Usage
 ## Requirements
-[elastix and transformix](https://elastix.lumc.nl/) are used for registration and transformation.
+The pipeline relies on [elastix and transformix](https://elastix.lumc.nl/) are for registration and transformation.

 ## Data
 ### Low-resolution volumes for registration